xonq/tutorials/funannotate.md

 mkdir /fs/scratch/<PAS###>/<USER>/funannotate_<NAME>
 ```

 Now we are ready for gene prediction.
 Create a UTF-8 file with the predict command, save as an `.sh`, and transfer to OSC.
-This command first sources the environment for the container, then tells funannotate to input your masked assembly, a name for the annotation run, transcript evidence, protein evidence, the number of CPU cores you use, the BUSCO species database, and the output folder:
+This command first sources the environment for the container, then tells funannotate to input your masked assembly, a name for the annotation run, transcript evidence, protein evidence, the number of CPU cores you use, the BUSCO species database, and the output folder you made above:
 ```
 source /fs/project/PAS1046/software/containers/funannotate/source.sh